 Pathfinder provides the following Disability Information & Referral services:

 - Toll-free statewide bilingual HELPline (1-800-640-4636).
-Assistance is available in English, Spanish, Kurdish (Sorani and Bahdini dialects), and Persian.
+Assistance is available in English and Spanish.
 Interpretation services are available in other languages.

 - Free Online Services Database which provides approximately 55 keyword categories.